Updated: 17th June 2021

 A tenant’s liability for these payments is not removed by the Coronavirus Act, however.
 The outstanding sums are still payable, which leaves commercial tenants at serious risk of legal action by their landlords when the moratorium ends.

-The ability to take control of goods under Commercial Rent Arrears Recovery (CRAR) legislation has also been restricted during this moratorium, but this protection is also due to expire on 31st March 2021.
+The ability to take control of goods under Commercial Rent Arrears Recovery (CRAR) legislation has also been restricted during this moratorium, due to end on 25 March 2022.

 Businesses experiencing financial difficult due to Covid-19 face significant financial decline, and further pressures from landlords intent on recovering their rents.
 Seeking professional assistance in dealing with this situation is key for a successful outcome.